James Mitchell Ashley: Congressional career

 Ashley served in the United States House of Representatives from 1859 through 1869, representing Ohio's 5th congressional district for two terms (1859–63) and Ohio's 10th congressional district for three terms (1863–69).

+In early 1860, during the secession crisis, Congressman Ashley accused the Slave Power of plotting to destroy the Union: “They care nothing for the Union, except so far as it subserves their purpose of building up and extending their peculiar institution, and perpetuating their own political power.”
+Ashley advanced the Radical Republican view that the impoverished, non-slaveholding whites formed a social group antagonistic to the well-to-do planters and therefore “the real point of danger to the ruling class of the South.”

 While in Congress (the 37th through 40th sessions), Ashley served as the Chairman of the Committee on Territories, and was instrumental to the creation (naming and borders) of the territories of Montana, Idaho, Wyoming, and Washington.
 He also authored the Arizona Organic Act.
 However, he opposed the Church of Jesus Christ of Latter-day Saints and especially polygamy, and limited Utah's boundaries to reduce Mormon influence.
+He also authored both Pacific Railroad Acts 1862 and 1864, enabling the construction of the transcontinental railroad.

 During the American Civil War, Ashley took an active role in supporting the recruitment of troops for the Union Army.
 He also became a leader among the Radical Republicans, writing a bill to abolish slavery in the District of Columbia in 1862.
 In 1863 he introduced a bill to create a constitutional amendment to end slavery which ultimately (with Ashley as House Majority floor manager) passed in the House, exceeding the needed a 2/3 margin by merely 2 votes on January 31, 1865.
 This was ultimately ratified as the Thirteenth Amendment to the United States Constitution, formally abolishing slavery in the United States.

 Ashley suspected President Andrew Johnson, who succeeded Lincoln as president after Lincoln's death, of complicity in President Lincoln's assassination.
 Ashley also attempted to persuade the House Committee on the Judiciary of this.
 He described Johnson as being a," loathing incubus which has blotted our country's history."
 He also criticized Johnson for attempting to veto extensions of the Freedmen's Bureau, the Civil Rights Bill and the Reconstruction Acts.
 He suspected Johnson's ties with southern oligarchs.
 Ashley was among the first to explore impeaching Johnson as president, beginning to desire Johnson's impeachment in late 1866.
 His exploration led to his authoring of a January 7, 1867 resolution which launched the first impeachment inquiry against Andrew Johnson, thus Ashley initiated the first official impeachment proceedings against Johnson.
 This inquiry led to a defeated resolution to impeach Johnson which the House voted against on December 7, 1867.
 However, the following February, the House voted to impeach Johnson.
 Johnson was ultimately acquitted in his impeachment trial.